thuthuat/RobinRadic.github.io/_posts/2014-12-30-linux-from-scratch.md

 can be found under `/vagrant`.

 This part will require a bit more attention.
 Until 653 all commands should be called manually and checked for proper compilation/no errors.
+Quite a few tests will be automaticly started, ignoring the config file `runtests` value.
+It's vital that these tests return positive results.
 {% highlight sh %}
 cd /vagrant
 ./6-build.sh 65-createdir